 The show was just long enough to keep little ones’ attention and, as with all of Aardman’s work, there are plenty of in-jokes to amuse the adults too.

 There is nothing like experiencing live orchestral music and Matthew made sure that the kids were introduced to the various instruments and their players.
 Caitlin said (rather ominously I thought) that she now fancies playing the violin.

 Well, there’s a strong musical tradition in our family.
 Dad is a piano teacher and cellist.
 My sister Sara went to Dartington Music College to study piano and I play piano (a bit) by ear.
 Shows like this are a great way to introduce your children to the joys of live classical music to help them decide for themselves whether they enjoy it as much as their parents do.

-We caught the show at Cardiff’s St. David’s Hall but you can see the show at various venues around the UK until 9th June.
+We caught Wallace & Gromit’s Musical Marvels at Cardiff’s St. David’s Hall but you can see the show at various venues around the UK until 9th June.

-www.carrotproductions.com/wallace-and-gromit/ and look out for The Snowman Tour 2019 around the UK this Christmas.
+Look out for The Snowman Tour 2019 around the UK this Christmas too.